ferrous-systems/why-rust/src/what-is-rust.md

 ## Ferrocene

-* A Ferrous Systems and AdaCore joint venture
-* To produce Ferrocene, they first wrote the *Ferrocene Language Specification*
+* To produce Ferrocene, we first wrote the *Ferrocene Language Specification*
   * See <https://spec.ferrocene.dev>
 * Ferrocene is based on the open-source Rust compiler
   * Additional testing and run-time checks in the toolchain
   * Lots of documentation!
 * Pricing and support options available in due course
+* Preview versions available today
+* I'm sure other companies will have similar offerings (ask them!)